CASA Superhero Run/Walk

 Become a CASA volunteer this summer!
 Learn how you can make a positive impact in a child’s life at an upcoming Information Session.

-Over 300 children are waiting on the powerful voice of a CASA volunteer.
-Donate today to help us serve all of these vulnerable children.
+500 children are waiting on the powerful voice of a CASA volunteer.
+We need your help!
+Make a donation today.